alvistack/docker-centos/README.md

 Based on [Official CentOS Docker Image](https://hub.docker.com/_/centos/) with some minor hack:

-  - Minimized `Dockerfile` for meta data definition
-  - Provision by Ansible and Molecule Docker driver in single layer
+  - Packaging by Packer Docker builder and Ansible provisioner in single layer
   - Handle `ENTRYPOINT` with [catatonit](https://github.com/openSUSE/catatonit)
   - Handle `CMD` with SSHD